Rajoza8/ECE-GY-9143-HPML-GPTNEO-Training-and-Inference-optimisation-and-analysis/README.md

 # ECE-GY-9143-HPML-GPTNEO-Training-and-Inference-optimisation-and-analysis

 All the files outside the Training Folder are files for Inference of GPT-Neo and it's optimisations.
-Below are the instructions to run the files and generate results for INFERENCE.
+Below are the instructions to run the files and generate results for INFERENCE(work by ro2151).

 1. Run a working Singularity container with Sufficient overlay image.